nrasch/Portfolio/Machine-Learning/General/Project-Template/README.md

 # Explore data

-Non-visual (should probaby put this into a table format...):
+Non-visual (should probably put this into a table format...):
 * View rows/columns
 ```python
 data.shape